This is what it can look like. The issue is whether this formula can get them where they want to go.

 Yes, Harris finished with 106 yards, a 7.6 average, and a 36-yard touchdown, and it's also true that after coming into the game ranked fourth in the NFL in broken tackles, he added to his total yesterday.
 But it should be noted that included in Harris' 14 carries were gains of 13, 15, 26, and 36 yards, which are nice chunks for a 242-pound man.

 NFL quarterbacks typically can be categorized as either mobile, a scrambler, or a runner.
-Since entering the NFL in 2021, only Lamar Jackson has more yards rushing than Fields, and only Jalen Hurts and Josh Allen have more rushing touchdowns than him.
+Since Fields entered the NFL in 2021 as Chicago's No. 1 pick (11th overall), only Lamar Jackson has more yards rushing, and only Jalen Hurts and Josh Allen have more rushing touchdowns.
 Fields is a runner.

 "I just thought it was a collective effort, not only the bigs but the perimeter people," said Coach Mike Tomlin about the team's running game.
 "And obviously Najee and everyone else.
 But I just thought anytime you have a run output like that it's not an individual, it is a collective.
 That breakout run (Harris' 36-yard touchdown), I think (Pat Freiermuth) sealed the corner and allowed him to go.
 When I look at it, I just felt the collective energy and effort that was necessary."